 Respiratory Infections

 Capybaras are at risk of developing respiratory infections if they are housed in damp or poorly ventilated environments.
-Symptoms of respiratory infection include coughing, sneezing, wheezing, and difficulty breathing.
+Respiratory infection symptoms include coughing, sneezing, wheezing, and difficulty breathing.
 If you suspect your capybara has a respiratory infection, it is important to seek veterinary care promptly.

 Zoonotic Diseases